PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 Please validate the Suburb column in the Sales_Transactions.xlsx file to the NSW_Post_Code.xlsx file.
 Please identify any suburbs that have mismatches using this column between the two files.

+For these mismatched suburbs, find the closest match based on the NSW Post Code.xlsx file based on similarity of spelling.
+Please list them in a table format for review prior to any updates.

 ```